 - Inability to focus or follow movement with his or her eyes

-Who is most at risk for shaken baby syndrome?
+Who is most at risk for SBS?

 Why do people shake babies?